-Start by thinking about your key skills and particularly the skills you have that are in-line with the types of roles you are applying for.
+Start by thinking about your key skills and particularly the skills gained that are in-line with the types of roles you are applying for.
 Use the job description to help you establish what these are.
 For example, if you are applying for an administration role you may want to highlight your attention to detail and organisation skills.
 If you are applying for a sales opportunity, you would likely talk about your excellent communication skills as well as being adept at working under pressure.

 TIP: If you are applying for roles that are quite varied, you may want to write a few versions when you design your personal statement.
 You can then choose from these when tailoring your CV to each role.

 Getting straight to the point

 Recruiters have a lot of CVs to read through.
 This is why you’ll often hear that they only spend a few seconds looking at each one.
 The opening line of your personal statement is what needs to hook them in.
 It needs to persuade them to read on and invest their time.
 This is why it’s important to get straight to the point.
 Who are you?

 Here are some examples of effective opening lines:

 - A creative digital marketing professional with extensive work experience in social media and email marketing.

 - A web developer with 3 years’ experience working with CSS, PHP and WordPress.

-- A well-presented and outgoing shop assistant with a passion for customer service.
+- A well-presented and outgoing customer service advisor with a passion for building relationships.

 Concluding your personal statement